icopy-site/awesome/docs/awesome/machine-learning-with-ruby.md

   Ruby interface to the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
 - [The Definitive Guide to Ruby's C API](https://silverhammermba.github.io/emberb/) -
   Modern Reference and Tutorial on Embedding and Extending Ruby using C programming language.

-## Wait but why?

-There are a lot of software lists with ML related tools.
-There are a couple of lists with Ruby related projects.
-There are no lists of only working and tested software with documented scope.
-We'll try to make one!

-What is awesome?
-Awesome are documented, maintained and focused tools.

-Can something turn not awesome at a point?
-Yes!
-Abandoned projects with broken dependencies aren't awesome any more!
-They leave this list.

 ## License